 Maintaining and updating the portal

-64 per cent of respondents use a mixture of both an in-house IT resource and their software supplier to maintain the portal.
-9 per cent use only their software supplier and 27 per cent use only their in-house IT resource.
+64 percent of respondents use a mixture of both an in-house IT resource and their software supplier to maintain the portal.
+9 per cent use only their software supplier and 27 percent use only their in-house IT resource.
 This is shown in the chart below.

 Survey responses suggested that a dedicated in-house IT resource can implement bespoke changes more quickly than the software supplier.
 The software supplier will often charge for any non-standard features, which could be completed more quickly and cheaply with an in-house IT resource.